-This course has a strong focus on producing highly employable graduates and is committed to offering experiences throughout the three years of study that will enhance your understanding of the industry's requirements.
+This course has a strong focus on producing highly employable graduates and offers placement opportunities to enable you to experience working in professional contexts and identify how your course / practice sits within the creative and cultural industries.
 Real-situation based design projects, industry visitors, professional practice sessions and professional (work) experience opportunities are an important part of the curriculum and this, together with support from subject specialist staff with industry backgrounds, and the University's Employability Team, will prepare you well for your future.

-The course is accredited by the sector Skills Council: 'Skillset', which ensures we meet the highest standards in providing students and graduates with the appropriate skills required by industry and marks us as a centre of excellence.
+The course is accredited by the sector Skills Council, ScreenSkills, which ensures we meet the highest standards in providing students and graduates with the appropriate skills required by industry and marks us as a centre of excellence.